 - Ventilation and combustion air in rooms with gas or oil-fired appliances

 These areas are all inspected, operated, and tested by your inspector.
-Since they are very important for your family’s safety, rest assured that they will be taken very seriously by your inspector.* These tests must be ordered separately, and additional charges will apply.
+Since they are very important for your family’s safety, rest assured that they will be taken very seriously by your inspector.

 So, who should you call to schedule your home inspection?
 There’s only one choice to ensure that you and your family get the peace of mind you’re looking for.